abhisheks008/DL-Simplified/README.md

 </tr>
 </table>

-## 🤔 New to Open Source programs/events!
+## 🤔 New to Open Source?
-Here are a few articles that will help you get an idea of how to start contributing to open source projects:
+Here are a few resources to help you get started with open source and GitHub:
-You can refer to the following articles on the basics of Git and Github.
 - [Watch this video to get started, if you have no clue about open source](https://youtu.be/SYtPC9tHYyQ)
 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
 - [Cloning a Repo](https://help.github.com/en/desktop/contributing-to-projects/creating-a-pull-request)